utiasASRL/constraint_learning/README.md

 conda activate constraint_learning
 make results_test
 ```
 The command should run in less than 4 minutes on a modern laptop, and the output can be found in the `_results_test` folder.
+The expected terminal output can be found in `_results/test/terminal_output.log`.

 ## Dependencies